simketu/external-dns/docs/tutorials/plugin-provider.md

 # Plugin provider

-The Plugin provider is a provider that allows DNS providers to integrate with ExternalDNS via an HTTP interface.
-The Plugin provider implements the Provider interface but instead of implementing code specific to a provider, it implements and HTTP client that sends request to an HTTP API.
-The idea behind this is that providers can be implemented in a separate program that exposes an HTTP API that the Plugin provider can interact with.
-The ideal setup for providers is to run as sidecars of the ExternalDNS container and listen on localhost only, but this is not strictly a requirement even if we do not recommend other setups.
+The "Plugin" provider allows to integrate ExternalDNS with DNS providers via an HTTP interface.
+The Plugin provider implements the Provider interface.
+Instead of implementing code specific to a provider, it implements an HTTP client that sends request to an HTTP API.
+The idea behind it is that providers can be implemented in a separate program: these programs expose an HTTP API that the Plugin provider can interact with.
+The ideal setup for providers is to run as sidecars in the same pod of the ExternalDNS container and listen on localhost only.
+This is not strictly a requirement, but we would not recommend other setups.

 ## Architectural diagram